-The Society for Foreign Affairs works to promote the discussion, study, and practice of international relations through a variety of programs, including:
+The Foreign Affairs Council works to promote the discussion, study, and practice of international relations through a variety of programs, including:

 - Events for the Public and Society members